Skip to main content

 South Dakota Employment Checks

-The federal government created E-Verify, a centralized online system to check employment eligibility.
-It allows employers to check the eligibility of their employees to work in the United States.
-E-Verify matches the person's data with Social Security Administration and DHS records.
+E-Verify is a centralized online system that allows employers to verify their employees’ eligibility to work in the United States.
+E-Verify matches an applicant’s or employee’s data with Social Security Administration and DHS records.

-Undocumented immigrants in South Dakota cannot get state identification cards or driver's licenses.
-But, Deferred Action for Childhood Arrivals (DACA) recipients can get ID.
-The following are the requirements to get a driver's license:
+Undocumented immigrants in South Dakota cannot get state identification cards or driver’s licenses.
+But Deferred Action for Childhood Arrivals (DACA) recipients can get an ID.
+To get a South Dakota driver’s license, applicants must submit:

 Public Benefits Restrictions